 To collaborate, pull together, to help, contribute and for new beginnings.
 One that has built the Kenya of today.

 The pandemic has aggravated economic and employment issues for millions of Kenyans.
 Over a million Kenyans have lost their livelihoods due to the impact of Covid.
 Rebuilding from the pandemic will require Harambee to pull it together.
 As was done by Jomo Kenyata after Kenya gained independence from the British.

 Rebuilding a country - as many countries will undergo after coming out of the pandemic - will require something like a Harambee to pull through the magic of collaboration and self-reliance.
 The private sector, collaborating with the government and the public sector, will be a key critical component in the rebuilding of people’s lives.
 Human resources in Kenyan organizations will play a bigger role during this rebuilding.

 They would need to opitimize, deal with the uncertainty of employees, focus more on employee engagement and for hiring talent to recover from the cutbacks during the pandemic which lead to a lot of HR Challenges in Kenya.

-Key issues for Human resources in Kenya to focus on
+5 Human resource Challenges in Kenya to focus on

 There would be a lot of people aspects that leaders and human resource departments would need to grapple with.
 This would be an opportunity to set organizational processes right for the future.
 To accelerate and make people operations more efficient.
 Technology will be a key enabler in this goal.

 HR challenges that most organizations would face is the solving for the various needs of different functions of the organization.
 Needs like hiring, engagement, productivity tracking, performance evaluation, and managing core data will be key.